Mount Evans Highway Closure

 The Mountain Parks were established to provide scenic outings close to home for Denver area residents, and picnics quickly became one of the most popular activities with park visitors.
-Learn more about how to reserve a spot for your picnic.

 Some of the most scenic and important lands in the Denver Mountain Parks system were purchased for their open space value and were intended never to be developed.
 The prominent mountaintops, forested ridges, steep slopes of dense mixed evergreen forests, rocky outcrops, and narrow riparian corridors of Denver’s conservation/wilderness areas provide critical wildlife habitat, watershed protection, and dramatic scenic backdrops.
 Most of the highly visible peaks and ridges along the main routes west, including US 285, Highways 73 and 74 through Evergreen, and US I-70, that are not dotted with houses today are Denver Mountain Park properties.
 Most are surrounded by private land that was purchased over the decades, which, as a result, has cut off or limited public access today.
 Public use is not encouraged or facilitated on these properties due to a lack of access, parking, and sustainable trails.
 The conservation parcels continue to fulfill their original role—to protect the natural and scenic character of the Denver foothills.